material-motion/material-motion/team/starmap_essentials/writing_specs.md

 **Conformance**: Specs do not need to be 100% byte-for-byte accurate.
 The goal is to communicate the intent and shape of the topic, not its literal implementation.

+**Features**: Identify non-MVP features and break them apart into separate **feature specifications**.
+A feature specification can build off of an MVP in a parallel fashion.

 ## Shape of a spec

 Presented below is the outline of an engineering specification.
 We discuss each section in more